 For low acid coffee you, therefore, want to use Arabica beans if possible.

 Lighter roasts are described by their fruitiness and brightness specifically because of their highly prominent acidity.
 These roasts have become popular because of the rise of brewing methods such as pour-over coffee.
-Go for darker roasts to avoid the pronounced acidity in your coffee.
+Go for dark roast coffee to avoid the pronounced acidity in your coffee.

 Can You Brew Low Acidic Coffee?